 If you’re thinking about a router upgrade consider this firstPW Data Group

 Your router, the connection point for internal networks to link to the outside world, may not be suitable for a wireless network.
 Even routers that don’t include wireless support need to accommodate different network configurations to support a WLAN.
-Maybe it might be time for a router upgrade.

 A wireless network will have a different network address range than your wired network, and your router must support at least two network ranges.
 Companies with visitors often provide a secure guest network login in the reception area, or in meeting rooms, and this requires another network address range that should be separated from all your internal network resources.
 After all, a guest should see your Internet connection, but not your internal auditing files.